Inertial#

 get turn rate#

-The get turn rate block returns the robot’s current rotation speed along the specified axis (roll, pitch, or yaw) in degrees per second (dps) as an integer.
+Turn rate is how fast the robot is rotating.
+The get turn rate reporter block reports the robot’s current rotation speed along the selected axis in degrees per second (dps), as an integer.

-The image below uses arrows to show the direction of positive rotation for roll, pitch, yaw.
+The value can be positive or negative depending on the direction the robot is rotating on that axis.
+The image below uses arrows to show the direction of positive rotation for roll, pitch, and yaw.

 A VEX sensor device is shown with three labeled colored arrows indicating its rotational axes.
 A red arrow labeled Pitch points diagonally upward to the left, a green arrow labeled Roll points diagonally upward to the right, and a blue arrow labeled Yaw points directly downward from the center.